Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Don’t we want another pediatric COVID vaccine?

-EUA stands for “Emergency Use Authorization” and the process is how all the COVID vaccines came to market faster.
-The EUA gives the FDA incredible control, not only over what the company can or can’t do with their product, but also how it’s manufactured.
-That last bit will be important later on.
+EUA stands for “Emergency Use Authorization,” and the process is how all the COVID vaccines came to market faster.
+The EUA gives the FDA incredible control over what the company can or can’t do with its product and how it’s manufactured.
+That last bit will be significant later on.

-This is essentially regulatory capture in the manner of how it’s supposed to work, with the regulatory body having capture over the companies they regulate, but that’s being used to limit the public’s access to a beneficial product, not the other way around.
+This is essentially regulatory capture, but how it’s supposed to work, with the regulatory body having capture over the companies they regulate.
+Instead, it’s being used to limit the public’s access to a beneficial product, not the other way around.

 What we are used to seeing instead is companies having regulatory capture over the regulatory bodies themselves… we will be covering that in Part 2.